micklaw/Ditto.Resolvers/README.md

 ## Archetypes

 Setup is easy.
-Just decorate your Archetype property with a **ArchetypeResolverAttribute**, optionally if your property name is different to the property alias in Umbraco, then yucan define this here.
+Just decorate your Archetype property with a **ArchetypeResolverAttribute**, optionally if your property name is different to the property alias in Umbraco, then you can define this here.

 ```csharp
 	[ArchetypeResolver("DifferentPropertyName")]